ctr26/pytorch_tutorial/readme.md

+To install the conda environment needed for these demos
     make
-To install the conda evironment needed for these demos
+    conda activate torch